Famous Same-Sex Couples

 Few think twice when an historian figure is assumed to be heterosexual, though there may be no factual grounds whatsoever for this assumption.

 Here, then, are those same-sex couples for which there is ample evidence of their love and commitment to each other.
-Couples who created a family based, not on legal bonds, but on companionship and mutual love.
-Couples who are lesbians and gay men, and just happen to be famous.
+Couples who created families, often based not on legal bonds, but on companionship and mutual love.
+Here are same-sex couples who just happen to be famous.

 Famous Historical Couples Years Together